maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 | **Non-Mod** |  9,529,716 |  9,585,488 |   99.42 % |
 |   **Total** | 10,741,732 | 11,147,084 |   96.36 % |

-This does not include the following overlap duration prediction, as in many cases the predicted overlap will not be relevant, as the other cases apply.
+This does not include the following overlap duration prediction, as in many cases the predicted overlap will not be relevant, because the previous cases already applied.
 Including it anyway results in a performance of 95.66 %.

 ### Overlap Duration after Second Pressed